SixLabors/Fonts/.github/CONTRIBUTING.md

-# How to contribute to ImageSharp
+# How to contribute to SixLabors.Fonts

 #### **Did you find a bug?**